What is a Lacework Polygraph?

-The problem with this approach is that it is heuristic based which results in lot of false positives.
-You can only catch well-known type of zero day attacks with this approach.
+The problem with this approach is that it is heuristic-based which results in a lot of false positives.
+You can only catch the well-known type of zero-day attacks with this approach.
 Lacework Polygraph uses deviation from temporal baseline to detect breaches, which allows it to detect all kinds of breaches.

 How is Lacework Polygraph different from other Cloud Workload Protection Platforms?